Mens Wellbeing Support

 The following information is from Shed Newsletter #388 dated 4th Aug 2017

-Kellie is an Accredited Exercise Physiologist who is an Assistant Professor of Clinical Exercise Physiology at the University of Canberra.
-She is also studying the final year of a doctorate, and so over the past few years has been heavily involved in research on the effects of exercise on cancer sufferers.
+Kellie was an Accredited Exercise Physiologist who was an Assistant Professor of Clinical Exercise Physiology at the Uni of Canberra.
+She was also studying the final year of a doctorate, and so over the past few years has been heavily involved in research on the effects of exercise on cancer sufferers.

 Kellie began by explaining that she would speak on several topics: The University of Canberra; Cancer and exercise; Exercise recommendations; and Time efficient exercise protocols in improving the health of cancer survivors.